deutsche-nationalbibliothek/casimir/README.md

 convince other people:

   * R's user-friendly capabilities for data analysis with the tidyverse packages
-  * professional visualization with ggplot2
+  * professional visualisation with ggplot2
   * seamless handling of grouped data structures
   * efficient data wrangling libraries, such as collapse and dplyr, which are the backbone of CASIMiR